amirparvez/file-custodian/docs/depository.md

 ### **Syncing database with depository**

 This will create an entry for each file in the database if it does not exists.

+> WARNING: Syncing database and depository will result in encryption of files whose entry does not exists in the database if a protector is connected, since it will not be possible to know whether a file is already encrypted or not.
+To ignore this behaviour, disconnect the protector when syncing.

 ```js
 const files = await custodian.depository("s3-1").syncDatabase();